gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <p>Event creators reduce the explicitness of class-based event creators.</p></dd>
 <dt><a href="#withStateLogger">withStateLogger(name, filterState)</a></dt>
 <dd><p>Log the state of the store on every change</p></dd>
+<dt><a href="#withEntitiesSyncToRouteQueryParams">withEntitiesSyncToRouteQueryParams()</a></dt>
+<dd><p>Syncs entities filter, pagination, sort and single selection to route query params for local or remote entities store features.
+If a collection is provided, it will be used as a prefix (if non is provided) for the query params.
+The prefix can be disabled by setting it to false, or changed by providing a string.
+The filterMapper can be used to customize how the filter object is map to a query params object, when is not provided the filter will use JSON.stringify to serialize the filter object.</p>
+<p>Requires withEntities and withCallStatus to be present in the store.</p></dd>
+<dt><a href="#withSyncToRouteQueryParams">withSyncToRouteQueryParams()</a></dt>
+<dd><p>Syncs the route query params with the store and back.
+On init it will load
+the query params once and set them in the store using the mapper.queryParamsToState, after that and change on the store will be reflected in the query params using the mapper.stateToQueryParams</p></dd>
 <dt><a href="#withSyncToWebStorage">withSyncToWebStorage(key, type, saveStateChangesAfterMs, restoreOnInit, filterState, onRestore)</a></dt>
 <dd><p>Sync the state of the store to the web storage</p></dd>
 </dl>